syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Security.md

 N> Security features are now supported in .NET Standard 1.4 onwards.

-All complete working examples for above topics are present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/XlsIO-Excel-Protect-UnProtect).
+A complete working example to protect a cell in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/XlsIO-Excel-Protect-UnProtect/Locked-Cells/.NET/Locked-Cellst).